 The Faculty Research Fund seeks to encourage research by Union College faculty, particularly for projects that bear a clear and significant relation to a faculty member's overall long-term scholarly program.
-Grants from the FRF may be to initiate, continue, or complete research projects.
+Grants from the FRF may be used to initiate, continue, or complete research projects.
+To apply, please fill out this form.

 - Proposals must be submitted on the application form provided for FRF grants, which is found on the Union website.